-In alignment with our 2017/18 Mandate Letter, to improve value and service for customers, ICBC has developed the following key strategies:
+To improve value and service for customers, ICBC has developed the following key strategies:

-- Work with our partners and government to support government priorities. - Keep rates as low as possible while ensuring fairness in pricing.

-- Design and deliver quality products and services in ways that meet customer and business needs. - Reduce injury and death on B.C. roads.
+- Work with partners and government to support government priorities. - Keep rates as low as possible while ensuring fairness in pricing. - Design and deliver quality products and services in ways that meet customer and business needs. - Reduce injury and death on B.C. roads